johannesCmayer/system-wide-whisper/README.md

 I am using [skhd](https://github.com/koekeishiya/skhd) for the keyboard shortcuts.
 Though you can use anything that can execute a program with a keyboard shortcut.

+## Non-python requirements for Linux
+- xdotool
+- xclip

+Pasting only works if you are using X (on Linux).

 ```
 usage: system-wide-whisper [-h] [--start] [--stop] [--toggle-recording]
                            [--toggle-pause] [--abort] [--clear-notifications]